krzysztofschramm/krzysztofschramm/README.md

 - HTML/CSS basics
 - knowledge of testing procedures and the creation of test documentation
 - knowledge of Syllabus ISTQB Foundation level
+- able to write automated unit tests for functions and classes using python
 - basic knowledge about software development models (waterfall, v model, iterative and incremental model, agile)
 - API testing
 - communicative English
 ## Tools
-- PyCharm
+- PyCharm - IDE for python
+- pytest - framework to write test
-- Django
+- Django - framework for app development
-- MySQL
+- MySQL - for database management
-- GitHub
+- GitHub - for code repository and learning
-- SQlite
+- SQlite - relational data base wchich i used in django for my web app
-- Bootstrap 5
+- Bootstrap 5 - fron-end development framework
-- Trello
+- Trello - for project management
-- SLack
+- Slack - communication with team
-- qTest
+- qTest - for bug tracking, project and test management
+- Jira - for bug tracking and project management
-- Postman
+- Postman - to build and test API's
-- Selenium
+- Selenium IDE - tool for test automation
-- Selenium IDE
+- Selenium WebDriver - tool for test automation
-- Chrome Devtools
+- Chrome Devtools - developer tools which can help in debbuging website
 ## My projects
 Here will be a code repository for the web application I made in django using python, html and css.
 ## Tech events